 When someone is choosing a restaurant, it can be helpful to understand what kind of seating is available.
 Restaurants need tools to convey these choices clearly as well as help sell them.
 The new dining areas feature on OpenTable allows you to add the kind of detailed information about your various seating areas that guests are looking for.
 It goes beyond the basic distinction of “indoor” or “outdoor.”

 With creative and detailed descriptions, you can help guests picture themselves dining at your restaurant.
 It’s also an opportunity to express your brand and ramp up guest enthusiasm before their visit.
 For example, as the weather gets cooler, guests may want to know that your patio is heated.
 You can let guests with mobility concerns know if the area is upstairs or downstairs.
-You can call out spacious, semi-private, or private seating options, which may be a good fit for guests still cautious about COVID.
+You can call out spacious, semi-private, or private seating options.
 Some guests are very specific about the kind of seating they want, so clearly communicating what you have may attract new guests when your seating is a perfect match for their wants and needs.
 Best of all, when guests know exactly what their seating situation will be, you’ll minimize disappointment and requests for table changes.

 Communicate party size restrictions